How to Get Past ATS Filters in 2026: 10 Expert Strategies

 7. Submit as .docx When Possible

-While most modern ATS systems handle PDF well, .docx remains the safest format.
+While most modern ATS handle PDF well, .docx remains the safest format.
 If the application gives you a choice, go with Word.
-If you must use PDF, ensure it's a native PDF (created from Word) — not a scanned image.
+If you must use PDF, ensure it's a native PDF created from Word — not a scanned image.

 8. Match the Job Title

 If you were a "Client Success Specialist" but the posting is for a "Customer Success Manager," consider using their title in your professional summary.
-Don't change your actual job title in the experience section, but your summary can frame you using their terminology.
+Don't falsify your actual job titles in the experience section, but your summary can frame you using their terminology.

 9. Don't Over-Optimize

-Repeating the same keyword 15 times or hiding white text on a white background will get you flagged by modern ATS systems — and instantly rejected by any human who reads your resume.
-Aim for natural keyword usage, typically 2-3 mentions of important terms across different sections.
+Repeating the same keyword 15 times or hiding white text on a white background gets you flagged by modern ATS — and instantly rejected by any human who reads your resume.
+Aim for natural usage, typically 2-3 mentions of important terms across different sections.

 10. Run an ATS Check Before Every Application

 The single most effective habit is checking your resume against each job posting before applying.
-A 2-minute ATS scan can identify gaps that would otherwise get you silently filtered out.
-Make it part of your application routine.
+A 2-minute ATS scan identifies gaps that would otherwise get you silently filtered out.
+Make it part of your application routine with a free tool like Resume Weapon.